Jesuitenkirche & Palais Pfeifersberg

 Ein großer Teil zwischen Sillgasse, Angerzellgasse und Universitätsstraße wird vom Gebäudekomplex der Theologischen Fakultät, des akademischen Gymnasiums, dem Palais Pfeifersberg und der Jesuitenkirche eingenommen.
 Die Gebäude gehören dem Jesuitenorden.
 Ihre Präsenz in der Stadt war nicht nur wichtig für die Geschicke Innsbrucks und die Entwicklung der Universität.
 Die Jesuiten waren der Orden, der Gesellschaft und Politik der Frühen Neuzeit über den Einfluss am Hof der Habsburger über Jahrhunderte prägte.

 Der Jesuitenorden war ein wichtiger Verbündeter Ferdinands im Kampf gegen die Reformatoren.
 Deshalb ließ er auch in Innsbruck ein Kollegium der Jesuiten gründen.
 1562 zogen die Jesuiten im Salvatorikirchlein to begin teaching at the college.
 This chapel had been the court and imperial hospital founded by Emperor Maximilian in 1499 for the poorer sections of the population who had to live in the city hospital in the Neustadt found no place.
-On the corner of Universitätsstraße 4, the year 1562, carved in stone in the Austrian shield, is a reminder of the foundation of the college.
+On the corner of Universitätsstraße 4, the date carved in stone in the Austrian band sign still commemorates the founding of the college.

 St Peter Canisius and the Jesuits

-A keen supporter of the Jesuits in Tyrol was the Tyrolean prince and later Emperor Ferdinand I. Like Ignatius of Loyola, he had grown up in Spain.
+A keen supporter of the Jesuits in Tyrol was Prince and later Emperor Ferdinand I. Like Ignatius of Loyola, he had grown up in Spain.
 He had just as many difficulties with the customs of the Germans and the non-existent Reformation movement in Spain as he did with the language.
 The Tyrolean population, on the other hand, were alienated from their sovereign, who, with his foreign court, could easily be mistaken for an occupying power.
-A connecting element between the two worlds was the Roman Church, especially the Jesuits.
+A connecting element between the two worlds was the Roman Church, especially the modern Jesuit order.

-For all their love of science, mysticism also returned to everyday church life under the Jesuits.
-Passion plays, Easter sepulchres, processions and feast days were intended to soften the strict principles of the faith with drama and spectacle.
-The Marian Congregation, known as the MK in Innsbruck in the 1960s and 70s, was one of the largest youth centres in Europe.
-In a modern sense, it can certainly be seen in the tradition of the Church's gentle introduction to the faith and the education of young people.
+This principle of mass social appropriation has survived to this day.
+The Marian Congregationknown as MK in Innsbruck, was one of the largest youth centres in Europe.
+In a modern sense, it can certainly be seen in the tradition of the church's gentle introduction to the faith and the education of young people.

-The Jesuit order, fully committed to popular belief, was also highly motivated when it came to persecuting witches and people of other faiths.
-In the then recently discovered New World in America and Asia, the Jesuits were eager to proselytise the local pagan population.
-St Francis Xavier, one of Ignatius of Loyola's first companions, died on a missionary journey in China.
+The Jesuits were also eagerly involved in the missionary work of pagans in the then recently discovered New World in America and Asia.
+St Francis Xavier, one of Ignatius of Loyola's first companions, died on a missionary journey to China.
 In a side chapel of the Jesuit church in Innsbruck, this Soldaten Christi an altar was consecrated.

 The Red Bishop and Innsbruck's moral decay